RSS

 In September, 1,701 new listings were recorded via the MLS® System of the London and St. Thomas Association of REALTORS® (LSTAR), up 13.7% compared to the same month a year ago.
 With listings outpacing sales, the sales-to-new listings ratio also eased to 31.4%, compared to 45.7% in August.

-A buyer’s market is characterized by a sales-to-new-listings ratio of less than 45%.
+A sales-to-new-listings ratio below 45% characterizes a buyer’s market.
 September 2025 saw six months of inventory, which is up from August, which recorded five months of inventory.”

 Good For Serious Buyers